sporeprotocol/spore-contract/RFC_PROXY_AGENT.md

 2. The referenced Cluster Cell must be found in the `Inputs`.
 3. The referenced Cluster Cell must be found in the `Outputs`.

 This verification process ensures ownership of the referenced Cluster Cell, preventing malicious activities on one's private Cluster.
-However, while this approach prevents unintended minting in a private Cluster, challenges persist in public Clusters supporting public minting.
-This is especially true for those utilizing a specific lock, as it may lead to unintended minting.
-Specifically, there might be a bottleneck when the Cluster contains multiple popular Spore cells, and there is only one Cluster cell available to construct transactions.

-To elaborate furtehr, if two individuals attempt to mint different Spores into a Cluster, say `Cluster A`, and their minting transactions are accidentally sent at the same time, then one of them will be rejected because the target Cluster was consumed and recreated by the other.
-The rejected transaction must then be reconstructed to continue the minting process.
+While this design prevents minting in a private Cluster when ownership is absent, challenges remain in public Clusters.
+In public mining, ownership is nullified upon a customized lock (e.g., [anyone-can-pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md)) is introduced.
+However, this gives rise to the issue of cell competition: if two minting transactions are accidentally sent simultaneously, one will be rejected.
+The target Cluster gets consumed and recreated by one transaction, requiring reconstruction of the rejected transaction to proceed with minting.

 ## Solution

-At this stage, the **owner** needs to create a special cell, here we called it **Cluster Proxy Cell**.
+At this stage, the **owner** needs to create a special cell, here we called it **Cluster Proxy Cell**

 A Cluster Proxy Cell’s structure is like below: